IFTAs virtual ceremony sees Martin Scorsese, Pierce Brosnan and Liam Neeson present awards

-Films such as Ordinary Love, Black '47 and Rosie, and actors Andrew Scott and Jessie Buckley have won big at the Irish Film & Television Academy (IFTA) awards tonight.
+Films such as Ordinary Love, Black '47 and Rosie, and actors Andrew Scott and Jessie Buckley have won big at the Irish Film & Television Academy (IFTA) awards last night..

 The IFTA Awards were hosted by the Irish Film & Television Academy on Virgin Media One this evening at 10pm, with Deirdre O’Kane at the helm.